 When you begin budgeting for a major equipment project, don't make the classic mistake of forgetting about ongoing service.
 A good plan for equipment upkeep is every bit as important to ROI as any bell and/or whistle feature you might be considering.
-As the title of this article suggests, we'll be focusing on service budgets for open MRI specifically but, before we get into the numbers, we'll walk you through the factors that service providers look at when they determine pricing.
+As the title of this article suggests, we'll be focusing on service budgets for open MRI, comparing costs with an independent provider like Block Imaging to costs for OEM service.
+Before we get into the numbers, though, we'll walk you through the factors that service providers look at when they determine pricing.
 Being aware of these will help you manage your expectations and streamline the service shopping process.

 What Affects Open MRI Service Pricing?